 EUCRISA is a phosphodiesterase 4 inhibitor indicated for topical treatment of mild to moderate atopic dermatitis in adult and pediatric patients 3 months of age and older.
 (1)

 Known hypersensitivity to crisaborole or any component of the formulation.
 (4)

 Hypersensitivity reactions: If signs and symptoms of hypersensitivity occur, discontinue EUCRISA immediately and initiate appropriate therapy.
 (5.1)

 See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

 FULL PRESCRIBING INFORMATION: CONTENTS*

-EUCRISA is indicated for topical treatment of mild to moderate atopic dermatitis in patients 2 years of age and older.
+EUCRISA is indicated for topical treatment of mild to moderate atopic dermatitis in adult and pediatric patients 3 months of age and older.